In this blog, we will be covering what are the important website metrics to be evaluated and how can a chatbot influence

-Focusing on these small details the article says, can help your business grow steadily and fruitfully.
+Here’s what industry experts have to say about customer support KPIs.
+Focusing on these small details can help your business grow steadily and fruitfully.
 Apart from the benefits of using a website chatbot, you will learn what a chatbot is, and how a chatbot can help improve each of these metrics consistently.

 Customers come back to companies that help them succeed.
 The most basic of all website metrics are the number of customers who come to your site, also known as website traffic.

 Your website traffic is a barometer of how your website is doing.
 It helps you understand whether your website is growing, stagnating, or declining.
 Your website traffic can also help you identify successful campaigns from a macro perspective.
 If you just published a new blog post on an established publication and you see a spike in the number of visitors to your website, you know the campaign is working.
 Additional traffic metrics include the ability to distinguish between repeat visitors and unique ones.
 A high repeat customer traffic is great news, it means you’ve built a loyal fanbase of dedicated followers, while high unique customer traffic means that you’re attracting lots of new customers.

 Traffic is a very important determinant for how Google ranks your website through SEO.
 A site that has a lot of traffic is an indicator of a highly demanded resource.